rahulkumarsingh73690/review/_application/2019-05-09-googlelens.md

   - Identify Plants And Animals
   - Find A Look You Like

+pros:
+  - Well developed interface
+  - Super easy to use
+  - Isn't glitchy at all.

+cons:
+   - Not always being able to recognize an object
+   - No extra components or options other than searching
+   - Would like to see this as an online tool rather than an app

 long-description: "TAKE ACTION ON TEXT - Look up a dish right from the menu, add events to your calendar, get directions, call a number, translate words, and more.
 Or just copy and paste to save some time.
 <br>